drhoopoe/academic-kickstart/content/post/p062001-Why_hoopoe/why_hoopoe.md

 In the end, Solomon succeeds in guiding Bilqīs to the worship of God, though only by dispatching his jinn to whisk her magnificent throne away from her palace in Maʿrib and into his in Jerusalem.
 A good deal of solar and other cosmological symbolism attends this story of prophethood, kingship, a talking bird (or really, a king who speaks bird), and spirit-beings possessed of preternatural powers, and all these themes tend to adhere to the hoopoe in later Islamic thought.

-For example, one of the bird's most famous roles in Islamic literature is in the thirteenth-century Persian Sufi poet Farīd al-Dīn ʿAttār's *Conference of the Birds* (*Manṭiq al-ṭayr*).[^2]
+For example, one of the bird's most famous roles in Islamic literature is in the thirteenth-century Persian Sufi poet Farīd al-Dīn ʿAṭṭār's *Conference of the Birds* (*Manṭiq al-ṭayr*).[^2]
-In this extended allegory of the Sufi path, in which a mixed flock of birds journeys in search of their mysterious bird-king Simurgh, the hoopoe takes on the role of far-seeing guide and spiritual counselor to its fellow avians.
+In this extended allegory of the Sufi path, in which a mixed flock of birds journeys in search of their mysterious bird-king Simurgh, the hoopoe plays the role of far-seeing guide and spiritual counselor to its fellow avians.
 That is, it becomes the symbol of the Sufi shaykh who sees across the visible and invisible worlds and uses this insight to lead others to inner knowledge of God.
 Not to leave powerful spirit-beings out of the story, ʿAṭṭār supplies the detail that the hoopoe became Solomon's confidante by defeating a demon.

-{{< figure library="true" src="Mantiq_Isfahan.jpg" title="Folio 11r from *Manṭiq al-ṭayr*, Metropolitan Museum of Art, acc. no. 63.210.11.
+{{< figure library="true" src="Mantiq_Isfahan.jpg" title="From an early 17th-c.
+Shīrāzī MS of *Manṭiq al-ṭayr*, Metropolitan Museum of Art, acc. no. 63.210.11.
 Note all the other birds looking at the hoopoe, right." lightbox="true" >}}

 ## And in other sources